|

 Kensington High Street is the best place to go shopping in Kensington.

-With its array of chic shops and independent boutiques, it’s no wonder why so many West Londoners head here for a spot of retail therapy.
+With a beautiful array of chic shops and independent boutiques, it’s no wonder why so many West Londoners head here for a spot of retail therapy (just a spot…).

 9. See a Show at Royal Albert Hall